-I also met other travelers and they told me that we can watch the sunset on the opposite side of the island.
+I also met other travelers and they told me that we could watch the sunset on the opposite side of the island.
 We went to the island’s other side, but we didn’t see the sunset due to the clouds covering it.
 Exploring the island is an additional experience.
 During low tide, another part of the island can be walked upon.

-The next day, I woke up without any food and tried to control myself from buying to the store.
+The next day, I woke up without any food and tried to control myself from buying at the store.
 Instead, I’ve used my time taking photos, swimming, and enjoying the moment left on the island until I leave.